kubeovn/kube-ovn/docs/static-ip.md

 Kube-OVN supports allocation a static IP address for a single Pod, or a static IP pool for a Workload with multiple Pods (Deployment/DaemonSet/StatefulSet).
 To enable this feature, add the following annotations to the Pod spec template.

+> This doc mainly focuses on Kube-OVN as a standalone CNI plugin to configure static IP.
+> If work with multus-cni to configure static ip, please refer to [IPAM for Multi Network Interface](./multi-nic.md)

 ## For a single Pod

 Use the following annotations to specify the address